chutommy/chutommy.github.io/content/projects/bvviz.md

 ### Try it yourself

-Feel free to experiment with BVVIZ first hand via a web app hosted by Streamlit at **[bernstein-vazirani.streamlit.app](https://bernstein-vazirani.streamlit.app/)**.
+Feel free to experiment with BVVIZ first hand.
+The source code is available at **[github.com/chutommy/bvviz](https://github.com/chutommy/bvviz/)**.